funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 ```
 <br/><br/>
+Time complexity of the sparse distance implementation is `O(G*H*log(GH)` where G is the total number of non-zero elements in input sparse matrix a and H is the average number of non-zero elements in each row of input sparse matrix b.
+In the worst case when it is a dense matrix, time complexity is `O(n^3*log(n))` which is worse than dense matrix multiplication.
+For high sparsity, the time complexity is usually much smaller of the order of `O(n^2*log(n))`.<br/><br/>
 Time complexity of the `single_source_shortest_dist_unweighted` method is O(n^3).
 For weighted graphs there won't be any changes to the above code although for the standard graph algorithm we have to use either djikstra or bellman-ford rather than simple BFS.
 The time complexity of which is greater than O(n + e).<br/><br/>
 **Detect presence of cycle in a directed graph**<br/>
 Given a directed graph, return True if there is a cycle present else return False.<br/><br/>